sbry/minimal-mistakes/_posts/2016-09-26-hello-world.md

 141M    insgesamt
 ```

 141M for an empty clone of hello world seems excessive.
 But node is famous for this and I really like hot-reload and the actual build is only 2M.
 In fact `atom` makes my old Athlon freeze and [jsx-mode](https://github.com/jsx/jsx-mode.el) is beyond me for now.
 And talking of performance this [Fork of Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes) takes like an hour to build and the development server takes 10s to start.
-So that is that.
+I seriously never thought I might say: "Eclipse is a quick and small app."

 And now: good luck committing this and good luck to github building it.
 Later I will write about the debate and the meaning of the Donald. we have the same kind of people here in Germany[^6] and the new theory is that there always are 20% jerks, which together with the hillary-haters of another 20% just might get Donald elected.[^2] Another factor in all of this is the slight reality removedness (like my own language removedness) that Americans have always had: For example one of them saw the need to [convert between AM-PM and 24 hour notation](http://www.easysurf.cc/cmtime.htm).
 Beautiful!
 Go Donald Go!
 Rip it down, unfortunately Europe might fall as well.